Moroccan Carrot and Lentil Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-The IngredientsRecipe ingredients on a white board with titles
+Recipe ingredients in separate bowls arranged on a white board with labels.

 • Red Lentils: Of all of the lentil varieties, red lentils cook the most quickly.
 They also turn the softest, which is a very good thing here, because they make the soup thick and creamy.
-Lentils are an excellent source of plant-based protein, fiber, and folate.
+Lentils are an excellent source of protein, fiber, and folate.

 • Carrots: You need 12 ounces of carrots, which amounts to roughly 4 to 5 large carrots, depending on thickness.
 While you can certainly peel the carrots before, I tried the soup both ways and couldn’t tell much of a difference.